rticommunity/rticonnextdds-automotive-reference-architecture/README.md

 ### Demo 2: Cloud Monitoring and V2X Window Controller

-This example extends Demo 1 by introducing cloud-based communication to emulate a V2X scenario.
-A Routing Service is deployed on an AWS EC2 instance to enable communication between the zonal controllers and the cockpit through the cloud.
+This example focuses on the V2X use case, highlighting the use of a single technology to communicate from the leave to the cloud.
+For that, it extends Demo 1 by introducing cloud-based communication that relies the information to a remote component over WAN, which acts as an additional mobile app.

 #### System Architecture